pk-fr/yakpro-po/README.md

 Free, Open Source, Published under the MIT License.

-This tool parses php with the best existing php parser [PHP-Parser](https://github.com/nikic/PHP-Parser),
+This tool parses php with the best existing php parser [PHP-Parser 1.x](https://github.com/nikic/PHP-Parser/tree/1.x),
 which is an awesome php parsing library written by [nikic](https://github.com/nikic).

 You just have to download the zip archive and uncompress it under the PHP-Parser subdirectory,